data61/PSL/MiLkMaId/README.md

          `HOL/Main.thy`.
 - [ ] 9.
 Check if
    - the `induct` method uses an `.induct` rule, say `c.induct`, and
-   - there is no constant with associated `.induct` rule that appear below the lowest `c` in the uncurried syntax tree of the first sub-goal.
+   - there is no constants with an associated `.induct` rule that appear below the lowest `c` in the uncurried syntax tree of the first sub-goal.
      (`Isaplanner/TIP_prop_01.thy`)
 - [ ] 10.
 If the first sub-goal contains multiple constants with associated `.induct` theorems,